-It is mandatory for German citizens, as all other visa-exempt nationals, to obtain an electronic travel authorization before departure from their home country.
-The NZeTA, Electronic Travel Authority, will allow German passport holders to spend up to 90 consecutive days in NZ for tourism purposes.
+It is mandatory for German citizens, as all other visa-exempt nationals, to obtain a New Zealand Electronic Travel Authorization before departure.
+The NZeTA, Electronic Travel Authority, will allows German passport holders to spend up to 90 consecutive days in NZ for tourism purposes.

-New Zealand eTA for citizens of Germany is valid for 2 years or until the passport expiry date, whichever happens to expire first.
-NZ eTA from Germany supports multiple entries and allows for stays of up to 90 days.
-An International Visitor Conservation and Tourism Levy (IVL NZ) needs to be paid when applying for the eTA NZ and will last for the total validity of the eTA.
+A New Zealand eTA for citizens of Germany is valid for 2 years or until the holder’s passport expires, whichever comes first.
+NZeTA from Germany supports multiple entries and allows for stays of up to 90 days.
+An International Visitor Conservation and Tourism Levy (IVL NZ) needs to be paid when applying for the NZeTA and will last for the total validity of the eTA.

 Obtaining an NZeTA for German citizens is fast and simple.
 Applicants have to answer a series of basic questions on the online application form.
 While a response for the eTA can be expected within 1 business day, applicants are advised to apply at least 3 business days in advance to allow extra processing time in the event that they are required to submit additional documents.

 Do German citizens need a visa for New Zealand?

-Starting October 1st, 2019, German passport holders need to obtain a New Zealand eTA for tourism purposes before departure.
-The NZeTA for German Citizens is valid for 2 years and allows multiple visits for maximum periods of 90 consecutive days each.
+As of October 1st, 2019, German passport holders are required to hold a New Zealand eTA for tourism purposes before departure.

-The implementation of the electronic travel authorization is based on improving border and national security in New Zealand as well as making the border control process faster for visa-exempt visitors.
+The implementation of New Zealand’s Visa Waiver has been implemented to improve on improving border and national security in New Zealand as well as making the border control process faster for visa-exempt visitors.

 eTA New Zealand document requirements for citizens of Germany

-- Passport with at least 3 months of remaining validity counting from the date of intended exit from New Zealand
+- A passport with at least 3 months of remaining validity from the date of intended exit from New Zealand

 A filled-out application form for the NZ eTA for Germany

-- eTA and IVL payment by credit or debit card
+- NZeTA and IVL payment by credit or debit card

 - A valid email address